 Maybe you think — “I’ll just hire a copywriter or marketing expert.
 They’ll help me create amazing messaging and branding...” — this is yet another fantasy.

-I’ve seen it again and again: even amazing messaging and branding are a huge disappointment and a big waste of time and money, if it is not tied to the feedback of (and relationship with) your existing audience!
+I’ve seen it again and again: even amazing messaging and branding are often a huge disappointment and a waste of time and money, if it is not tied to the feedback of (and relationship with) your existing audience!

 If, however, you build an audience first, and then you get to know them and base your marketing message & branding on what you’ve observed about them, you will then be able to get clients quickly and without manipulative marketing.